joysn/leetcode/README.md

 permutations2.py - return all possible unique permutations

 3sum_2.py - Find all unique triplets in the array which gives the sum of zero.

 3sum.py - Find all unique triplets in the array which gives the sum of zero.

+first_last_pos_array.py -  find the starting and ending position of a given target value.